iGio90/frick/README.md

 * allow to store vars that can be the result of a command (see examples later)
 * commands arguments evaluation (see examples later)
 * command ``destruct`` should be really helpful while reversing structs (see screenshot later)
+* read with ease any data type, signed/unsigned/le/be

 ##### checkout the [complete commands list](./COMMANDS.md)
 ##### or how to [improve and create new commands](./EXTENDING.md)